Table of Contents

 When adding a search field, there is an operator to show the relationship between the search field and the value: the search field must equal the value, be less than the value, greater than the value, etc.

-- Equals: For some fields, this operator will look at the value and if the field matches this value, it will be included in the results.
+- Equals: If the field matches this value, it will appear in the results.

-You can leave the value field blank if you are trying to find profiles where this field is blank.
+Leave the value field blank to search for profiles where this field is blank.

-- Not Equal: For some fields, this operator will look at the value and if the field does NOT match this value, it will be included in the results.
+- Not Equal: If the field does NOT match this value, it will appear in the results.

-- Greater Than: For some fields, this operator will look at the value and if the field is greater than this value, it will be included in the results.
+- Greater Than: If the field is greater than this value, it will appear in the results.

-- Less Than: For some fields, this operator will look at the value and if the field is less than this value, it will be included in the results.
+- Less Than: If the field is less than this value, it will appear in the results.

-- Contains: For some fields, this operator will look at the value and if the field contains this value, it will be included in the results.
+- Contains: If the field contains this value, it will appear in the results.

-- Does Not Contain: For some fields, this operator will look at the value and if the field does NOT contain this value, it will be included in the results.
+- Does Not Contain: If the field does NOT contain this value, it will appear in the results.

-- In the Period: For date-related fields, this operator will look at the value and if it matches the date of the selected period (see list below), it will be included in the results.
+In the Period: For date-related fields, this operator will look at the value, and if it matches the date of the selected period (see list below), it will appear in the results.

 - Last 1 Day: The search field will show profiles or records if the chosen date field has a value that falls on yesterday or today.